astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 \begin{versy}
 ``We are avoiding GADTs / they're good, but up the ante. \\
 And we have MetaML to do / (in prose 'cause I'm no Dante.) \\
-We're almost there, we need to add / the \text{wfprogram} clause. \\
+We're almost there, we need to add / the \texttt{wfprogram} clause. \\
-But first we'll need an env. with types that / `constructor`s expose.''
+But first we'll need an env. with types that / \texttt{constructor}s expose.''
 \end{versy}

 ```makam